otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/README.md

 ### Snow Days/Polytechnic Closure

 In the event **Otago Polytechnic** is closed or has a delayed opening because of snow or bad weather, you should not attempt to attend class if it is unsafe to do so.
 It is possible that the teaching staff will not be able to attend either, so classes will not physically be meeting.
 However, this does not become a holiday.
 Rather, the course material will be made available on [GitHub](https://github.com/otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts) for classes affected by the closure.
 You are responsible for any course material presented in this manner.
-Information about closure will be posted on the [Otago Polytechnic Facebook](https://www.facebook.com/OtagoPoly).
+Information about closure will be posted on the [Otago Polytechnic Facebook](https://www.facebook.com/OtagoPoly) page.

 ### Group Work and Originality